-Okay, you’ve just landed your dream job as an SEM professional and your boss is now asking you to deliver your “PPC strategy” — you know that brilliant, airtight strategy you put together that’s going to help your boss (and your company) not only to meet their business objectives, but also exceed them?
+Okay, you’ve just landed your dream job as a SEM professional and your boss is now asking you to deliver your “PPC campaign strategy” — you know that brilliant, airtight strategy you put together that’s going to help your boss (and your company) not only to meet their business objectives but also exceed them?

 But don’t worry.
 We’ve not only organized the process of developing a PPC strategy into an easy framework, we’ve also created a quick PPC Strategy Checklist to ensure the strategy you do eventually develop is an effective one.

 In short, our 5-step framework for effective PPC strategy involves selecting the right platforms, targeting features, and ad types to deliver their message, and balancing investment in each.

 So, if you’re ready to develop a more advanced PPC campaign strategy for your business, these 5 steps can help you get a head start.
 Let’s get started!

 Defining what you actually want to achieve with PPC is probably the most important part of building an effective campaign strategy.
 Today there are so many different PPC targeting options available within Adwords and beyond it.
 Defining your goals will help you choose the platforms and ad types that are best suited for your marketing needs.